-Students who did not pass a specific Keystone Exam(s) will have the opportunity to retake the exam(s), however, they will be required to participate in remedial programming for those Keystone subjects that they failed to score in the proficient range.
-These remedial classes will be mandatory for all those who did not score in the proficient range and will supersede any elective course.
+Students who did not pass a specific Keystone Exam(s) will have the opportunity to retake the exam(s).
+Students will be provided with remedial resources to prepare for the Keystone subjects that they failed to help them achieve a score in the proficient range.